Flexible yet Sparse Bayesian Survival Models with Time-Varying Coefficients and Unobserved Heterogeneity: Model Specification and Estimation

+To facilitate estimation, we develop an efficient Markov chain Monte Carlo (MCMC) sampler and implement our method in the \texttt{R} package \texttt{shrinkDSM}, providing a user-friendly tool for researchers seeking a flexible time-to-event model with minimal tuning.
+Additionally, \texttt{shrinkDSM} enables sampling from the posterior predictive distribution of survival times given new covariates.
+This is a key advantage of absolute risk models over relative risk models, as it allows for direct estimation of survival probabilities rather than hazard ratios.
+The package also supports time-varying covariates as inputs and allows for the specification of a time-varying grouped factor model (see \autoref{sec:factor}), further extending its applicability.
+While the package provides helper functions for these features in R, the MCMC is entirely implemented in C++, ensuring fast and efficient sampling.

+To illustrate the broad applicability of our proposed model, we benchmark it against 8 other models using a comprehensive simulation study.
+Additionally, we apply the model to a recent dataset involving patients with adenocarcinoma of the gastroesophageal junction, specifically analyzing those who underwent either primary resection or neoadjuvant therapy prior to surgery.
+This application highlights how our model enhances the understanding of the effects of covariates on survival.

+The remainder of the paper is structured as follows: Section~\ref{sec:model} describes the model components and outlines the MCMC estimation scheme.
+Section~\ref{sec:package} provides an overview of the key features of the \texttt{R} package \texttt{shrinkDSM}.
+Section~\ref{sec:sim} presents the simulation study and evaluates the performance of the proposed method.
+Section~\ref{sec:appl} applies the method to a clinical dataset, illustrating its real-world utility.
+Finally, Section~\ref{sec:conc} concludes the paper.

-\section{Model specification and estimation}
+\section{Model Specification and Estimation}

-\subsection{The normal dynamic survival model}
+\subsection{The Normal Dynamic Survival Model}

-A defining characteristic of survival data is that it is often subject to right censoring, meaning that the failure time of an individual is not observed.
+A defining characteristic of survival data is that it often experiences right censoring, which means that the failure time of an individual is not observed.
+Accordingly, there are two types of observations: those for which the failure has not yet occurred by the time of the last observation, and those where the last observation aligns with the failure time.
+An example for these two types of observations in an industrial context is one machine that was still observed to be running at the last inspection and another that failed at a previously observed point.
 To account for this, each individual $i = 1, \dots, N$ is assumed to have both a survival time $t_i$ and a censoring time $c_i$, which are independent random variables.
-The observed data of an individual then consists of the observed survival time $y_i = min(c_i, t_i)$, coupled with a failure indicator $d_i$, which is equal to $0$ if the observation is censored and $1$ otherwise, and a vector of $K$ covariates $(z_{i1}, \dots, z_{iK})$. \cite{gamerman1991dynamic} extended the popular Cox proportional hazards model \citep{cox1972regression} by making both the baseline hazard $\beta_{0}$ as well as the effect of the covariates functions of time:
+The observed data of an individual then consists of the observed survival time $y_i = min(c_i, t_i)$, coupled with a failure indicator $d_i$, which is equal to $0$ if the observation is censored and $1$ otherwise, and a vector of $K$ covariates $\bm z_i = (z_{i1}, \dots, z_{iK})$.
+In our previous example the machine which had already failed would have $d_i = 1$ and $y_i = t_i$, while the one still running would have $d_j = 0$ and $y_j = c_j$.
+The survival times are measured relative to some origin point, such as the date of a medical procedure or the time point at which a machine is put into service.
+It is not required that the origin point be the same across observations.
+For example, if patients undergo surgery on different dates, the survival time of each patient would be measured from their date of surgery onwards.